 Prieur clarifies that mobile coverage doesn’t blanket the entire nation, but does cover 100 percent of the population thanks to a major investment in base stations.

-And since some Finnish carriers such as Elisa only sell unlimited data plans, high usage is not only cheap, but it’s encouraged—many carriers make money by selling data plans with faster maximum speeds rather than greater allocations of data, like one might find in other countries.
+And since some Finnish carriers such as Elisa sell only unlimited data plans, high usage is not only cheap, it’s encouraged—many carriers make money by selling data plans with faster maximum speeds rather than greater allocations of data, as one might find in other countries.

-Elisa, the company for which Prieur works, was the first to hit speeds of 100 megabits per second (mbps) with 3G technology, and the company was also the second in the world to begin broadcasting 4G signals at a frequency of 1800 megahertz (MHz).
+Elisa, the company for which Prieur works, was the first to hit speeds of 100 megabits per second (Mb/s) with 3G technology, and the company was also the second in the world to begin broadcasting 4G signals at a frequency of 1800 megahertz (MHz).
 That frequency is now the most commonly used for mobile data.
-Finland is also the only European country to have commercially-available signals at 700 MHz, which provides more expansive coverage than higher frequencies.
+Finland is also the only European country to have commercially available signals at 700 MHz, which provides more expansive coverage than higher frequencies.